About me

 What do I offer?

 I offer effective online and face-to-face therapy for men who want to change, who are struggling, or who want to access more of their potential.
-If this is you, I believe I can help because I employ the 'gold standard' of talking therapies (CBT), I have fifty years of life experience of being a man in UK society, and I operate under the BACP code of ethics.
+If this is you, I believe I can help because I employ the 'gold standard' of talking therapies (CBT), have 50+ years of life experience as a man in UK society, and I'm accredited by the BACP.

 Will it help?